buddypress/BuddyPress-build/readme.txt

 = Can I use my existing WordPress theme? =

 Of course!
-Once you've installed and activated BuddyPress, the Installation Wizard will guide you through the available theme options.
-You'll be given the option of installing the <a href="http://wordpress.org/extend/plugins/bp-template-pack/">BuddyPress Template Pack</a>, which will help you add BuddyPress compatibility to your existing theme.
+BuddyPress should work with just about any WordPress theme out there!
+If you want more control, you can install the <a href="http://wordpress.org/extend/plugins/bp-template-pack/">BuddyPress Template Pack</a>, which will help you add the necessary templates to your existing theme.

-Be sure to also try out the default theme bundled with BuddyPress.
-It provides all the awesome features of a standard WordPress blog, but also integrates BuddyPress's features in a seamless and beautiful way.
-The BuddyPress Default theme is a snap to customize, with full support for custom headers and backgrounds and multiple widget areas.
-It also makes a great starting point for your own <a href="http://codex.buddypress.org/how-to-guides/building-a-buddypress-child-theme/">child theme</a>.

 = Will this work on WordPress multisite? =